-Combine Everything: In a medium bowl, combine all the sauce ingredients and mix.
-I recommend a sauce whisk; if you don’t have one, use a dinner fork instead of a full-size whisk.
+Combine Everything: In a medium bowl, combine all the sauce ingredients.
+I recommend a sauce whisk here; if you don’t have one, use a dinner fork instead of a full-size whisk.
 The sauce will seem lumpy at first, but just keep stirring and it’ll eventually come together into a thick paste.

-This simple homemade sauce is incredibly versatile and lasts for up to 10 days in the fridge.
-Use it as a dip for spring or summer rolls, toss it with chilled noodles, or drizzle over salads/grain bowls.
+This homemade sauce is incredibly versatile and lasts for up to 10 days in the fridge.
+Use it on…

 - 2 tablespoons fresh lime or lemon juice